Original U.S. Civil War Era Manhattan Firearms Deluxe Edition .22 Rimfire Tip-Up Revolver - Serial 5616

 Item Description

 Original Item: Only One Available.
 Deluxe edition is a bit of an over statement, however this was about as good as their material got.
-Established in 1859 production started in Norwich, Connecticut.
+Established in 1859, production started in Norwich, Connecticut.
 During the Civil War they produced over 150,000 Revolvers running second only to COLT and REMINGTON.
-During the final years of the war and afterwards they manufactured a "copy" of the Smith & Wesson .22 and .32 Model 1 1/2 Revolver.
+During the final years of the war and afterwards they manufactured "copies" of the Smith & Wesson .22 Model 1 and .32 Model 1 1/2 Revolvers.

-This very nice example features a 3 1/8" barrel and matching serial number 5616, which is found on the barrel, cylinder, and frame under the grips.
+This very nice example of a .22cal Model 1 clone features a 3 1/8" barrel and matching serial number 5616, which is found on the barrel, cylinder, and frame under the grips.
 Top of the barrel still has a clear manufacturer engraving:

 MANHATTAN FIRE ARMS MF'G. CO.
 NEW YORK